REMOTE MICROSCOPY, NANOSCOPY AND PICOSCOPY BY HYPERSPECTRAL LIDAR

 Introduction

 HyperSense will spearhead hyperspectral lidars expanded to exotic spectral regions outside the imaginable by the lidar community.
-It aims to demonstrate stand-off biosensing beyond what can be resolved by existing methods by employing plasma and supercontinuum light sources.
+It will demonstrate stand-off biosensing beyond what can be resolved by existing methods by employing plasma and supercontinuum light sources.

 Technology Overview